AlmightyHuey/almightyhuey.github.io/README.md

 * * 1 for desktop
 * * w > h = desktop
 * * h > w = mobile
+* create middle button that toggles to show/hide music divs
+* * also expand video during this process
-* do mobile version now
+* then do mobile version
 * then do desktop animations